Skip to content

 For the complete policy schema, see the Policies API reference.

-A rule decides what to do with an inbound message.
+A rule decides what to do with a message — either on the way in, or on the way out.
 It has:

-• Match conditions against from.address, from.domain, or from.tld using the operators is, is_not, contains, or in_list.
+• Match conditions on fields valid for that trigger, combined with operators is, is_not, contains, or in_list.

 • Actions that run when the match hits: block, mark_as_spam, assign_to_folder, mark_as_read, mark_as_starred, archive, or trash.

 Rules run in priority order (lower numbers first; range 0–1000, default 10).
-The block action is terminal — it rejects the message at the SMTP level and can’t be combined with other actions.
+The block action is terminal and can’t be combined with other actions — for inbound rules it rejects the message at the SMTP level, for outbound rules it rejects the send with HTTP 403 before it reaches the provider.

 Combine multiple conditions with operator: "any" (OR) and pair actions — an assign_to_folder action with a mark_as_read action.